-While Trump rages, McConnell says he would have to hold Senate impeachment trial
+Trump rages, McConnell says 'no choice' on Senate trial if House moves to impeach

 Witnesses are due to testify in the House this week in hearings about Trump’s request that Ukraine investigate Joe Biden.

 “You stated more recently that you are in possession of evidence - in the form of text messages, phone records, and other communications - indicating that you were not acting alone and that other Trump Administration officials may have been involved in this scheme,” the chairmen of the three committees wrote to Giuliani in a letter.
-He was given until Oct.
-15 to respond.

 A U.S. intelligence official filed a whistleblower complaint citing the July 25 telephone call in which Trump asked Zelenskiy to investigate Biden and his son Hunter, who sat on the board of a Ukrainian gas company.